mattepal/BasiDiDati/README.md

 # Usage
 Just have a look if you have trouble solving any practice exam or check out my personal solution to the problem.

-# file c
+# file
-I'm not sure all the C files work since they are exercises.
+I'm not sure all the  files work since they are exercises.